This post may contain affiliate links, view our disclosure policy.

 - ¾ cup granulated sugar

 - 1 large egg

 - 2 teaspoons vanilla extract

-- 1 can (15 oz) pumpkin puree
+- 1 can (15 oz) pure pumpkin

-- 2 cups milk chocolate chips (reserve some for top of bars)
+- 2 cups milk chocolate chips

-In the bowl of a stand mixer, or in a large bowl using a handheld electric mixer, cream the butter, applesauce, granulated sugar and brown sugar on medium-high speed until smooth.
+- In the bowl of a stand mixer, or in a large bowl using a handheld electric mixer, cream the butter, applesauce, granulated sugar and brown sugar on medium-high speed until smooth.
 Beat in egg and vanilla until combined.
 Add pumpkin puree and mix until combined.
 Don't worry if the mixture looks curdled - that's completely fine!

 - Mix in the dry ingredients, beating just until combined.
 Fold in the chocolate chips.*I like to reserve some chocolate chips to sprinkle on top of the batter before baking.
 This is optional and just makes for a pretty presentation.

 - Spread the batter evenly in the prepared pan.
 Top with reserved chocolate chips (if wanted) and bake for 30-40 minutes. *The edges will begin to pull away from the sides of the pan and will be golden brown and the center will look "puffy" and done.
 A toothpick inserted in the middle should come out with moist/dry crumbs.